-- Reverse sneezing (sounds a bit like the dog is inhaling sneezes)
+- Reverse sneezing, which sounds a bit like the dog is inhaling sneezes

 Treatment plans vary depending on the allergy, but they usually involve medication, managing the environment to remove the allergen, or both.
 Not every dog will need all these measures, so talk with your vet once you know what your dog is allergic to.

 - Antihistamines, steroids, and other medications may relieve itching.
 Steroids aren’t a long-term solution, however, since they can cause serious health problems.
 Antihistamines are safer, although they may make your dog drowsy.

 - Immunotherapy may make your dog less allergic, although it doesn’t work for food allergies.

 - Air filters cut down on airborne allergens, and air conditioning makes it harder for allergy culprits like mold to grow.